-New legislation regarding U.S. federal income tax liability arising from IRS audits could adversely affect our shareholders.
+Rules regarding U.S. federal income tax liability arising from IRS audits could adversely affect our shareholders.

 For taxable years beginning on or after January 1, 2018, we will be liable for U.S. federal income tax liability arising from an IRS audit, unless certain alternative methods are available and we elect to use them.
-Under the new rules, it is possible that certain shareholders or we may be liable for taxes attributable to adjustments to our taxable income with respect to tax years that closed before such shareholders owned our shares.
-Accordingly, this new legislation may adversely affect certain shareholders in certain cases.
-This differs from the prior rules, which generally provided that tax adjustments only affect the persons who were shareholders in the tax year in which the item was reported on our tax return.
-The changes created by the new legislation are uncertain and in many respects depend on the promulgation of future regulations or other guidance by the U.S. Treasury Department or the IRS.
+It is possible that certain shareholders or we may be liable for taxes attributable to adjustments to our taxable income with respect to tax years that closed before such shareholders owned our shares.
+Accordingly, these rules may adversely affect certain shareholders in certain cases.
+This differs from the rules that apply for taxable years beginning before January 1, 2018, which generally provide that tax adjustments only affect the persons who were shareholders in the tax year in which the item was reported on our tax return.
+The manner in which these rules apply is uncertain and in many respects depends on the promulgation of future regulations or other guidance by the U.S. Treasury Department or the IRS.

-Risks Related to Our Common Shares
+Risks Related to Our Shares

-The market price and trading volume of our common shares may be volatile, which could result in rapid and substantial losses for our shareholders.
+The market price and trading volume of our common and preferred shares may be volatile, which could result in rapid and substantial losses for our shareholders.

-The market price of our common shares may be highly volatile and could be subject to wide fluctuations.
-In addition, the trading volume in our common shares may fluctuate and cause significant price variations to occur.
-If the market price of our common shares declines significantly, you may be unable to resell your shares at or above your purchase price, if at all.
-The market price of our common shares may fluctuate or decline significantly in the future.
-Some of the factors that could negatively affect our share price or result in fluctuations in the price or trading volume of our common shares include:
+The market price of our common and preferred shares may be highly volatile and could be subject to wide fluctuations.
+In addition, the trading volume in our common and preferred shares may fluctuate and cause significant price variations to occur.
+If the market price of our common or preferred shares declines significantly, you may be unable to resell your shares at or above your purchase price, if at all.
+The market price of our common and preferred shares may fluctuate or decline significantly in the future.
+Some of the factors that could negatively affect our share price or result in fluctuations in the price or trading volume of our shares include:

-- a shift in our investor base; - our quarterly or annual earnings, or those of other comparable companies; - actual or anticipated fluctuations in our operating results; - · changes in accounting standards, policies, guidance, interpretations or principles; - announcements by us or our competitors of significant investments, acquisitions or dispositions; - the failure of securities analysts to cover our common shares; - changes in earnings estimates by securities analysts or our ability to meet those estimates; - · the operating and share price performance of other comparable companies; - · overall market fluctuations; - · general economic conditions; and - developments in the markets and market sectors in which we participate.
+- · a shift in our investor base; - our quarterly or annual earnings, or those of other comparable companies; - actual or anticipated fluctuations in our operating results; - · changes in accounting standards, policies, guidance, interpretations or principles; - announcements by us or our competitors of significant investments, acquisitions or dispositions; - the failure of securities analysts to cover our common shares; - changes in earnings estimates by securities analysts or our ability to meet those estimates; - the operating and share price performance of other comparable companies; - · prevailing interest rates or rates of return being paid by other comparable companies and the market for securities similar to our preferred shares; - additional issuances of preferred shares;

+- whether we we declare distributions on our preferred shares: - overall market fluctuations: - · general economic conditions; and - developments in the markets and market sectors in which we participate.

 Stock markets in the United States have experienced extreme price and volume fluctuations.
-Market fluctuations, as well as general political and economic conditions, such as acts of terrorism, prolonged economic uncertainty, a recession or interest rate or currency rate fluctuations, could adversely affect the market price of our common shares.
+Market fluctuations, as well as general political and economic conditions, such as acts of terrorism, prolonged economic uncertainty, a recession or interest rate or currency rate fluctuations, could adversely affect the market price of our common and preferred shares.